 At The Oaks at La Paloma, we believe in using evidence based therapies like CBT.
 We offer specialized treatment in co-occurring disorders like addiction and mental health issues, and we’re equipped to we tailor our CBT sessions to address both issues simultaneously to provide the most benefit.
 Through both one-on-one sessions and group therapy, patients participate in multiple styles of counseling in which to thrive and heal.

 If you’d like to learn more about Cognitive Behavioral Therapy at The Oaks at La Paloma, or find out how we incorporate mental health into everything we do, please call our 24 hour, toll-free helpline today.
 We’re here to help you understand your options and gain control over your life.
-Just call.
+Just call (877) 345-1887 now.

 4 Whiteman, H. "Cognitive behavioral therapy 'effective' for health anxiety."